IBM/event-automation/_eem_11.2/01-about/02-whats-new.md

 ## Release {{site.data.reuse.eem_current_version}}

-### Control external access through the {{site.data.reuse.egw}}

-In {{site.data.reuse.eem_name}} version 11.2.0, you can [control](../../installing/configuring/#configuring-external-access-to-the-event-gateway) the number of routes or ingresses that the {{site.data.reuse.egw}} exposes for external access by setting the`spec.maxNumKafkaBrokers` field in the `EventGateway` custom resource.
-The value of `spec.maxNumKafkaBrokers` must be set to the total number of Kafka brokers available for the {{site.data.reuse.egw}} to access.
-By default, the value is 20.

 ### Updates to supported Kubernetes versions

 - {{site.data.reuse.eem_name}} version 11.2.0 introduces support for Kubernetes platforms version 1.30 that support the Red Hat Universal Base Images (UBI) containers.